teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 ## CommandData
 All commands require code to function and thus are stored in memory as separate objects using information from the CommandData table.
 If TRBot is running, you will need to reload to apply any changes made directly to the CommandData table.

+## RoutineData
+Like with commands, all routines are stored as separate objects using information from the RoutineData table.
+The same reload rules apply.

 ## client_service_type
 The change in the client service used requires a full restart of TRBot to apply.
 This may be changed in future versions.